polars-expr-hopper¶

 df = df.hopper.apply_ready_filters()

-# Only rows with age > 18 remain.
-That expression is then removed from the hopper.
+# Only rows with age > 18 remain, and that expr is removed from the hopper

 How It Works¶

-Internally, polars-expr-hopper attaches a small “manager” object (a plugin namespace) to each DataFrame
+Internally, polars-expr-hopper attaches a small “manager” object (a plugin namespace) to each DataFrame.
+This manager leverages polars-config-meta to store data in df.config_meta.get_metadata(), keyed by the id(df).

 -